ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

  - the ***magnitude*** of the force exerted by the field at a given point only depends on that point's distance from the center,
  - the force ***direction*** is parallel
  -  to the segment connecting the center to that point.
-It is a well known fact that all the positions that a particle subject to a central force field occupy in the cis takes place
+It is a well known fact that all the positions that a particle subject to a central force field occupy in the course is takes place